 Indeed, it is important that you feel confident in your decision to turn down an interview.
 The last thing you want is to regret turning down an interview for a job that actually may have been a good fit for you.

-At the same time, you don’t want to wait until the last minute, because that will give an employer very little opportunity to schedule another interview during that time.
+You don’t want to wait until the last minute to decline the interview.
+This gives an employer very little opportunity to schedule another interview during that time.
 Attempt to respond quickly when declining a job interview so that the employer can schedule an interview with a different candidate to replace your slot.

 Here are the steps you should follow when informing an employer that you want to turn down an interview: